Opposite of VAGABOND – 35 Antonyms With Sentence Examples

 Dependent The vagabond prided himself on being independent, unlike the dependent child relying on their parent for everything.
 The elderly man was dependent on his cane for support, a vulnerability not shared by the self-sufficient vagabond.

-READ: Opposite of FATE - 35 Antonyms With Sentence Examples
+READ: Opposite of LOYALIST - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of VAGABOND